Is business attire still important?

 Because they’re going the wrong way.

-Yes, they may be comfortable, but here’s an alarming statistic:
+Yes, casual clothes may be comfortable, but here’s an alarming statistic:

 Human Resources professionals say that 95% of people dress incorrectly for their jobs.